cdscih/funny-tweets-re/README.md

 ## (1) Extraction

-The tweets to potentially use should come from:
+The retweets candidates will be, in order:
-1. [ ] liked tweets
+1. [x] liked tweets
-2. [x] followed accounts (must only be 100% jokes accounts)
+2. [ ] owner's mentions of the bot's account
-3. [ ] cdscih's mentions of the bot's account
+3. [x] followed accounts (must only be 100% jokes accounts)

 ## (2) Retweet